IHE/pharm-mpd/input/pagecontent/volume-1.md

 General [Security and Privacy guidance]({{site.data.fhir.path}}secpriv-module.html) is provided in the FHIR Specification.
 The FHIR core specification should be leveraged where possible to inform the reader of your specification.

-IHE FHIR based profiles should reference the [ITI Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html) section 8 Mobile Security and Privacy Considerations base when appropriate.
+IHE FHIR based profiles should reference the [PHARM Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html) section 8 Mobile Security and Privacy Considerations base when appropriate.

 IHE Document Content profiles can reference the security and privacy provided by the Document Sharing infrastructure as directly grouped or possibly to be grouped.